David James (footballer, born 1970): 2010 World Cup cycle

 On 7 February 2008, James was selected as goalkeeper for Capello's first match in charge, a friendly against Switzerland.
 It was his first start for England since a friendly with Colombia in May 2005.
 James firmly re-established himself as England's first choice goalkeeper, starting in each of Capello's first 13 games in charge.
 Persistent injury problems over the following year left James' hopes of retaining the No. 1 spot for the 2010 World Cup in doubt, with Capello stating he would only consider players who were 100% fit for his squad.
 After the World Cup qualifier against Ukraine on 1 April 2009, James did not start a match for England until the final friendly before the World Cup against Japan on 30 May 2010.

 Prior to the tournament, James was backed to reclaim the number one shirt by former England goalkeepers Gordon Banks and David Seaman.

 On 3 June 2010, it was confirmed that James would be travelling to the World Cup Finals in South Africa, and would be allocated the number 1 jersey.
 He was the oldest footballer in the tournament.
 James was not selected for the first game of the World Cup against the United States, with Robert Green instead starting in the England goal.
 However, Green made an error that allowed Clint Dempsey to score an equaliser that resulted in the game being drawn.
 James returned to the starting line-up in the next game, keeping a clean sheet against Algeria on 18 June 2010.
 In doing so James became the oldest ever World Cup debutant at 39 years and 321 days old.
 Five days later, he kept another clean sheet as England won against Slovenia 1–0 to ensure that they would reach the last 16, although they finished second in Group C behind the United States.
 They were eliminated in the following round after a 4–1 defeat to Germany.

 Style of play

-James was an aggressive and imposing goalkeeper, who was known for his excellent shot-stopping ability and ability to produce long throws, as well as his professionalism, leadership, and ability to organise his defence; however, he also came under criticism in the media for his perceived poor decision–making and distribution with his feet, although he was able to improve upon this aspect of his game as his career progressed.
+Considered to be one of England's best goalkeepers in his prime, James was an aggressive and imposing goalkeeper, who was known for his excellent shot-stopping ability and ability to produce long throws, as well as his professionalism, leadership, and ability to organise his defence; however, he also came under criticism in the media for his perceived poor decision–making and distribution with his feet, although he was able to improve upon this aspect of his game as his career progressed.
 His ability to claim crosses was also cited as a weakness in his gameplay.
 His inconsistency and error–prone performances led to him being nicknamed "Calamity James" in the media.
 In his youth, his role model was Italian goalkeeper Dino Zoff.
 James was also known for his penalty-stopping abilities.